Reddone/case-ql/docs/table.md

 )
 ```

-There is also a *TableLink.junction* factory method, which you can use if you want to create a link without using an
+There is also a *TableLink.junction* factory method, which you can use if you want to create a link without using
-intermediate table:
+intermediate direct links with the junction table:

 ```scala
 implicit val leftRightLink: Aux[TestLeft, TestRight, TestJunction] =